uncatchable456/uncatchable456/README.md

 Tools: Git, VS Code

 Working On
-- Learning New frameworks and learning deeper about performance optimization & accessibility
+- Learning new frameworks and learning deeper about performance optimization & accessibility